-Bridge design, construction and operation standards
+Bridge construction and operation standards

-- All bridges must be designed in accordance with the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 3' dated October 2018. - b) The bridges must be constructed and maintained to avoid causing any aggradation or scouring of the bed that may inhibit the passage of fish upstream and downstream at all flows. - c) Any discharge of sediment into water directly caused by bridge construction activities must not, after reasonable mixing, cause any change in visual clarity in the water body by more than 30% for more than twenty-four (24) hours in total across five (5) consecutive days, where reasonable mixing is defined as seven (7) times the bed width. - c) The works authorised by these resource consents must not affect the ability of the water bodies to convey flood flows or floating or flood borne debris.
+- a) The bridges must be constructed and maintained to avoid causing any aggradation or scouring of the bed that may inhibit the passage of fish upstream and downstream at all flows. - b) Any discharge of sediment into water directly caused by bridge construction activities must not, after reasonable mixing, cause any change in visual clarity in the water body by more than 30% for more than twenty-four (24) hours in total across five (5) consecutive days, where reasonable mixing is defined as seven (7) times the bed width. - c) The works authorised by these resource consents must not affect the ability of the water bodies to convey flood flows or floating or flood borne debris.